fieldtrip/website/tutorial/headmodel_eeg_fem.md

 ## Head model

 Gray and white matter, csf, skull and skin has been differentiated in the geometrical description of the head.
 Now, we will create the volume conduction model.
 We will specify `cfg.method='simbio'` in **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)**.
 This methods also requires to specify the conductivities for each tissue-types.
-The headmodel can also be downloaded here [download server](https://download.fieldtriptoolbox.org/tutorial/headmodel_fem/headmodel.mat).
+The headmodel can also be downloaded from our [download server](https://download.fieldtriptoolbox.org/tutorial/headmodel_eeg_fem/).

     cfg        = [];
     cfg.method ='simbio';
-    cfg.conductivity = [0.33 0.14 1.79 0.01 0.43];   % order follows mesh.tissuelabel
+    cfg.conductivity = [0.33 0.14 1.79 0.01 0.43];   % the order follows mesh.tissuelabel
     headmodel  = ft_prepare_headmodel(cfg, mesh);

     disp(headmodel)